MEDICAL BENEFITS PLAN 1

 “Recurrence.”
-An Aggravation of a service-connected injury/illness or occupational disability that requires claim re-opening for additional disability benefits and/or medical benefits.
+The term “Recurrence” means an aggravation of a service-connected injury/illness or occupational disability that requires claim re-opening for additional disability benefits and/or medical benefits.

 5.13.02 – MEDICAL SERVICES

-(A) Reimbursement for actual, reasonable and necessary expenses, as determined by the Director, incurred by a Member as a result of a service-connected or occupational injury or illness shall be paid as provided below:
+(A) Reimbursement for actual, reasonable and necessary expenses, as determined by the Director, incurred by a Member as a result of a service-connected injury/illness or occupational disability shall be paid as provided below: